 Two broad mechanisms cause non-native plants to have different branch-dwelling arthropod communities compared to natives, and these mechanisms may explain the patterns we saw with bird predation and arthropod communities.
 First, the nutritional quality of these plants is considered lower compared to native plants.
 By virtue of having less nitrogen or other nutrients, or increased defensive chemistry, herbivores are often less abundant and diverse on NNI than native plants (van Hengstum et al. 2013).
 Second, the branch architecture or leaf shape of NNI plants provide novel microhabitat for arthropods and thus create a distinct community from those found on native plants (Bultman and DeWitt 2008, Landsman et al. 2021).
 We observed higher spider abundance on our non-native plants, similar to other observations with invasive plants like Japanese stiltgrass (Landsman et al. 2020).
 Likely differences in twig and leaf architecture provide superior scaffolding and hunting territory (Bultman and DeWitt 2007).
 Conversely, we found herbivores like caterpillars were less abundant on non-native plants, likely owing to their inferior nutritional quality, but other mechanisms, such as increased threat from spider predation may also be important.
 Equivalent abundances of another major herbivore functional group, the Orthoptera, suggest that mobile grazing generalists may not be as constrained by the lower nutritional quality of non-native plants, as they can forage on both types of hosts.

 One of the gaps in past research on non-native plant invasions is the limited ability of previous studies to assess how much invader-driven changes in arthropod communities translate into altered interactions between arthropods and their predators.
 Our study allowed us to investigate this question by combining quantification of the arthropod community on a range of host plants with a predator exclusion experiment to quantify top-down effects.
 Moreover, we considered trends in broad taxonomic groups, which can be informative for aggregating effects over complex systems (sensu Wagner et al. 2021).
 Accordingly, we did in fact find differences between native and non-native plants in the abundances of caterpillars and spiders as well as differences in nitrogen content of those groups ranging from around 0.5% in aggregate to 1% in specific contrasts.
 These differences in nitrogen content translate to differences in protein content of approximately 3 – 6% (McDonald et al. 2011, Smets et al. 2021), which, while not extreme, are detectable by songbirds and can result in substantial differences in body condition (Bairlein 1998, Klasing 1998, Razeng and Watson 2015).
 Nevertheless, despite these differences we were surprised to see comparably strong predation effects on native and non-native plants, indicating that birds actively forage on and take prey from all available host species.
 Thus, it appears that the introduction of non-native plants has not greatly impacted the interactions among higher trophic levels at our study site.
-It is important to note, however, that some native plantswere rare or absent from our study site’s understory, where non-native plants were dominant (Tarr 2022), potentially inflating the overlap in quality between the native and non-native shrub communities.
+It is important to note, however, that some native plants believed to be high-quality insect hosts and food sources for birds (provide examples and citations) were rare or absent from our study site’s understory, where non-native plants were dominant (Tarr 2022), potentially inflating the overlap in quality between the native and non-native shrub communities.
 Similarly, it is unknown whether there are any notable downstream nutritional consequences of shifts in arthropod abundance and nitrogen content for songbirds, even in the absence of changes in predatory behavior.